DeveAlbert/emmanuel-albert-iwh-i-practicum/README.md

 - All work must be your own.
 During the grading process we will check the revision history.
 Submissions that do not meet this requirement will not be considered.
 - You must have at least two new routes in your index.js file and one new pug template for the homepage.
 - You must create a developer test account and link to it in your README.md file.
 Submissions that do not meet this requirement will not be considered.

+Here's the link to the list view of the custom object I made: https://app-eu1.hubspot.com/contacts/144528506/objects/2-128412340/views/all/list